LeonSering/fair_and_fast_k_center_clustering/README.md

         privacy_bound : n/k, // number of points to represent;
         rep_intervals : vec!((0,500),(0,500),(0,500)), // representation interval [a,b] for each color class; for color classes without interval we subsitute [0. inf]
     };
     let (clustering, total_time) = compute_privacy_preserving_representative_k_center(&space, &prob, None);
     println!("Radius: {}; Running time: {}s.", clustering.get_radius(), total_time);
 }
 ```

-For more details on how to load a data set, save the computed clustering, set optional parameters, and more, we refer to the Rust documentation of the provided library, which can be created and opened via:
+For more details on how to load a data set, save the computed clustering, set optional parameters, and more, we refer to the [docs.rs](https://docs.rs/ff_k_center/1.2.2/).
+The documentation can also locally generated and opened with:

 ```bash
 cargo doc --open